kurator-dev/kurator/docs/proposals/backup/backup.md

 this KEP.
 Describe why the change is important and the benefits to users.
 -->

+In a multi-cloud environment, operators face the challenge of regularly backing up their Kubernetes cluster resources to comply with compliance and disaster recovery requirements.
+Manual backups for each cluster are time-consuming and error-prone.

+Meanwhile, in Continuous Integration and Continuous Deployment (CI/CD) environments, DevOps engineers need precise control over selecting and backing up specific Kubernetes cluster resources as per their needs.

-The proposal aims to enhance Kurator by introducing unified backup, restore, and migration capabilities.
+To address these challenges, this proposal aims to enhance Kurator by introducing unified backup, restore, and migration capabilities.

-With the increasing complexity and distribution of cloud-native applications, there's a pressing need for a unified system that can efficiently handle backup, restore, and migration tasks.

-By introducing these capabilities in Kurator, we aim to provide users with a robust solution that offers a unified operational view, simplifying the process of backup, restore and migrate applications and data across clusters.
+By incorporating these capabilities into Kurator, we aim to provide users with a robust and streamlined solution.
+This will offer a unified operational view, simplifying the process of backing up, restoring, and migrating applications and data across clusters.

 #### Goals